mk8819/bynd/README.md

 BYND
 ===
-   This is the development version of BYND.
+   This is the initial version of BYND.
    BYND is a code which combines approximate frequency results with exact short time dynamics to achieve an efficent calculation of electronic excitation spectra.
+Essentially, BYND is able to give highly reliable results when other super-resolution technidques such as compressed-sensing typically fail.

    BYND is totally independet of the underlying electronic structrue method/code.